yongming-qin/experimental_robotics_course/README.md

 * `navigation_screen.mp4` is the screen recording.

 ## Running
 `git clone` the repository.
-For final project, the folders of `realsense-ros, rtabmap_ros, turtlebot_files, zed-ros-wrapper` can be deleted if rtabmap and realsense driver have been installed,

 `catkin_make` the `src` code in a workspace.
 Install the needed packages.

 Upload `arduino_cmd_vel` to the Arduino board.
+Change the PWM pins to match the robot Aruduino.